andrew-brainerd/over-react/README.md

 ```

 ## Server
 *By default, the client application will point to my Heroku hosted version of the backend.
-Update the hostname value in `/src/components/Profile.js` and `/src/components/Stats.js` to localhost:5000 to test against a local instance.*
+Update the hostname value in `/src/config/server.js` to `http://localhost:5000` to test against a local instance.*

 ```none
 # Clone repo